-While this species does produce small white flowers it’s main attraction is the fruit which appears after flowering, that we all know so well when using our culinary skills within the kitchen.
+While this species does produce small white flowers its main attraction is the fruit that appears after flowering, which we all know so well when using our culinary skills within the kitchen.

-We have all seen in grocery stores, eaten or cooked a variety of this plants fruit known as capsicum, sweet peppers, cayenne peppers, and chilli peppers, which this species has been bred from for ornamental purposes.
+We have all seen in grocery stores, eating or cooking a variety of this plant’s fruit known as capsicum, sweet peppers, cayenne peppers, and chili peppers, which this species has been bred from for ornamental purposes.

-Cultivars: There’s a number of cultivars to choose from within this species, with the most common being the plant with peppers that turn from green to yellow and then red.
-Other fruit colors are also available, like the Bolivian rainbow which produces a variety of colors or the variegated flash with it’s purple fruits.
+Cultivars: There are a number of cultivars to choose from within this species, with the most common being the plant with peppers that turn from green to yellow and then red.
+Other fruit colors are also available, like the Bolivian rainbow which produces a variety of colors, or the variegated flash with its purple fruits.